xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/install.md

 {% include platform-tabs.html %}

-{% include warning.html content="**DO NOT** add the toolchain path to the user or system path!." %}
+{% include warning.html content="**DO NOT** add the toolchain path to the user or system path!" %}